ZJUJeffLai/ZJUJeffLai.github.io/_pages/about.md

 Recent News
 ======
 * I will join Amazon Lab 126 (Sunnyvale) as an Applied Sceintist Intern in June, 2022.
-* Our work on ''Smoothed Adaptive Weighting for Imbalanced Semi-Supervised Learning: Improve Reliability Against Unknown Distribution'' was accepted by The International Conference on Machine Learning (ICML) 2022.
+* Our work on ''*Smoothed Adaptive Weighting for Imbalanced Semi-Supervised Learning: Improve Reliability Against Unknown Distribution*'' was accepted by The International Conference on Machine Learning (**ICML**) 2022.

 Getting started